The Xometry app works best with JavaScript enabled!

 What Are Ceramics?

-Ceramics are a diverse group of materials that you’ll find in products such as: tiles, bricks, plates, glass, and toilets.
 The term, “ceramic materials,” is a wide-ranging category largely defined by a lack of organic substances (those based around carbon-hydrogen bonds) and metallic elements.
 Absent those components, ceramics may be composed of: clay, minerals, oxides, and other compounds.
-Essentially, ceramics are the materials that remain when we exclude organic and metallic materials.
+Ceramics are basically what is left over after organic and metallic materials have been removed.
+Common ceramics are tiles, bricks, plates, glass, and toilets.

-Ceramics are refractory, meaning they are durable and can withstand high temperatures.
+Ceramics are a refractory material, which means they are durable and able to withstand high temperatures.
 They also resist high pressures and most chemical compounds and are generally poor electrical conductors.
 Most ceramics are non-magnetic.
 Some ceramics shatter easily, while others are very tough.

-Ceramics are divided into two categories: traditional (like those found in pottery) and more modern ceramics (advanced ceramics).
-Advanced ceramics are engineered to have specific properties.
+There are two ceramic categories—traditional and modern.
+Traditional ceramics are things like pottery, and modern ceramics are a more advanced material category that are specially engineered to have specific properties.
 Many, for example, are meant to be hard and durable.
 Ceramics are typically shaped at moderate temperatures and then heated or “fired” at high temperatures to create hard, durable materials that resist heat, wear, and corrosion.
 The material is considered to be ceramic once it is no longer soluble in water even if heated.

 It is important here to differentiate between water solubility and porosity.
 Some ceramics are still porous, meaning that they will still absorb water, but they are not water-soluble.
-Ceramics can be found in a wide variety of products and applications including: tiles, bricks, engineering ceramics used in electronic devices, and aerospace components.
-Figure 1 is an example of familiar household ceramics:
+Ceramics can be found in a wide variety of products and applications including tiles, bricks, engineering ceramics used in electronic devices, and aerospace components.
+We’ll talk a bit more about the two different ceramic types a little further down.

 1. Harder and more brittle than metals